contentful/boilerplate-php/README.md

-# Welcome to your Contentful PHP Boilerplate
+# Welcome to the PHP Boilerplate

 To use this boilerplate you need to have PHP 5.5.9 or newer.
 On Windows you also need to have [composer](https://getcomposer.org) installed.